There are plenty of reasons why you might have some old cameras and lenses on your hands and not know what to do with them.

 If you want to go down the route of selling privately, I’d suggest eBay.

-I’d recommend listing on eBay as you get a level of protection from the platform should anything go wrong.
+Listing on eBay at least gets you get a level of protection from the platform should anything go wrong.
 Craigslist and Facebook give you none.

 I also believe eBay is where more serious buyers of old cameras and lenses search.
 It’s where I’ve always looked.
 I’ve never searched for anything on craigslist, ever, much less bought anything.